 Neil Blundell MA is the Executive Principal of CST.
-Before taking up his post at BCCS in 2008, Neil was Deputy Head at South Wilts Grammar School for Girls, a 960-pupil, Foundation grammar school in Salisbury.
-Prior to that he was Assistant Head at an inner-city school in Southampton and an advisory teacher in Essex.
-Neil is a NLE (National Leader in Education) and has worked as an Ofsted inspector.
+Before taking up his post at BCCS in 2008, Neil worked as a Deputy Headteacher in Salisbury, Assistant Head at an inner-city school in Southampton and an advisory teacher in Essex.
+Neil is a NLE (National Leader in Education) and worked as an Ofsted inspector.
 Neil has worked in an advisory capacity across a number of schools across the South West including Bristol, South Gloucestershire and Somerset.
 He also works as a School Improvement Partner in Reading.

 Esther Messinger is currently Assistant Principal at BCCS with a focus on Teaching and Learning.
 Her background is in teaching Religious Studies, Ethics and Philosophy and she was previously SEND Coordinator.
 She has also held lead roles for Community Cohesion and Gifted and Talented and has significant experience of leading CPD and training programmes.
 She is a project lead for secondary RE provision across the South West and delivers training to the diocese, local schools and universities on topics of faith, RE teaching, SEN, Inclusion, behaviour management and differentiation.

 Andy Steward MA is the lead for Cathedral Schools Trust Teaching Schools Alliance.
 Andy’s career spans six secondary schools across south-west England.
 He has held positions on the senior leadership teams of three schools, two which faced challenging circumstances.
 Andy has considerable experience of working alongside colleagues in other schools to challenge and support them in improving outcomes.
 In addition, he has served on the governing body of a primary school.
 Andy enjoys football and spends weekends supporting his sons who play for local teams.
 He is a keen walker, accompanied by his two dogs.